Optional email code

 Amanda is a first generation Indo-Guyanese American woman of color.
 She has a Bachelor’s of Science degree in Family Social Science, a Master’s of Social Work (MSW), and a Master’s of Public Policy from the University of Minnesota.
 Her professional career has been rooted in social and racial justice, and has included work related to issues of poverty, housing/homelessness, mental health, domestic violence, sexual violence and sexual assault, and human trafficking.
 Amanda currently works as an administrative manager at Hennepin County coordinating anti-sex trafficking efforts, and she is also the co-founder and chair of the People of Color Employee Resource Group.
 Amanda also serves on the board of the Domestic Abuse Project.

 Lorena Pinto was born in Lima, Peru and moved to the United States as a child.
 She is the first in her family to graduate from college and is currently pursuing her graduate degree in Social Work.
 Lorena has worked in the non-profit sector for over a decade, serving at-risk youth who experience homelessness, sex trafficking, and abuse.
 She works diligently alongside survivors training the community on the risks and impact of sex trafficking in our community.
-She has continued this work in Minnesota, as a program coordinator for the P.R.I.D.E.
+She has continued this work in Minnesota, as a Program Director for the P.R.I.D.E.
 Program.

 Lorena is passionate about ending gender-based violence and advocating for vulnerable populations, but her ultimate passion lies in the anti-sex trafficking movement.
 She enjoys a healthy lifestyle, and spending time with friends.
 She looks forward to working alongside her NLC family and to a memorable year as the NLC Twin Cities Chapter Co-Director.